beimingli0626/sonar_fusion/README.md

 The limitations of the proposed approach include:
 - The sonar readings are only reliable when the drone is very close to the window and facing it directly, limiting its use in scenarios where the drone cannot get close or has obstructed views.
 - The RANSAC-based plane segmentation technique may struggle in real-life indoor settings with many obstacles, potentially leading to incorrect segmentation.
-- The approach assumes that windows are surrounded by solid, camera-visible walls, which may not always be the case, especially with thin frames or large tilted windows like those in the PERCH meeting room.
+- The approach assumes that windows are surrounded by solid, camera-visible walls, which may not always be the case, especially with thin frames or large tilted windows.

 ## Submodules
 - sonar_ddk: to be cloned onto the drone for reading sonar messages through UART and publish as rostopic for later use